-Figure 5.
+Figure 6.
 Final State Proposal of Key Projects and Components

-Loxahatchee River Watershed Restoration Project
+Loxahatchee River Watershed Restoration Project (LRWRP)

 In December 2014, SFWMD and the Army Corp of Engineers (ACOE) kicked off the Loxahatchee River Watershed Restoration Project (formerly known as North Palm Beach County - Part 1), which is part of the Comprehensive Everglades Restoration Plan (CERP).
-The project aims to restore and sustain the overall quantity, quality, timing, and distribution of freshwaters to the federally designated "National Wild and Scenic" Northwest Fork of the Loxahatchee River for current and future generations.
+The renewed purpose of the project is to restore and sustain the overall quantity, quality, timing, and distribution of freshwaters to the federally designated "National Wild and Scenic" Northwest Fork of the Loxahatchee River for current and future generations.
 This project also seeks to restore, sustain, and reconnect the area's wetlands and watersheds that form the historic headwaters for the river and its tributaries.
-Figure 6 indicates the basins that the project area includes.
+Figure 7 indicates the basins that the project area includes.